|Country Number (49?)||1979||SECOND WAVE|

 Denmark began its television service in October 1951.

-There is just one television station: Radio Denmark, a government-owned commercial broadcaster, also known simply as DR.
+There is just one television station: Radio Denmark, a government-owned commercial broadcaster, also known simply as DR. The station later launched channels DR2 and DR3.

 Colour transmissions began in 1969 using the PAL colour broadcast system.